shaswat-dharaiya/Quadcopter/README.md

   * Quadcopter consists of two batteries, a 12V Li-Po Battery (for brushless motors)& a normal 9V (for the onboard flight controller).<br>
   * There is an onboard OLED screen present for debugging & testing.
 * Communication
-  * Both sides communicate using HC-12 Transreceiver module, at a baud rate of 38400.
+  * Both sides communicate using HC-12 Transceiver module, at a baud rate of 38400.

 ## Technology
 Project is created with:
 * ATMega328
 * Processing
-* HC-12 Transreceiver module
+* HC-12 Transceiver module
 * MPU6050
 * ESC (30A)
 * OLED